 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Recognize that mathematical models are used to predict orbital paths and events (Grade 8) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 Have you ever been at a grocery store and seen a shopping cart run loose through the parking lot?
 Hopefully it wasn't heading straight for your car — but if it were, would you rather a fully loaded cart or an empty cart hit your car?
 Probably the empty cart!
 An empty cart would not cause as much damage if it hit your car because it has less momentum.
 Momentum is the measurement of an object's mass multiplied by how fast the object is moving.